 The splash screen also lets you select the SCSI I/O mode (if more than one option is available).
-If you are installing a hardware device, the Installation Check feature displays an HTML help screen that provides instruction on common setup and device verification steps.

-hp L&TT - Sl artup × hp StorageWorks library and tape tools - Version 3.3 6 CAUTION: Running this application while other software is accessing the storage devices can cause unpredictable results and adversely affect the operation of the storage software.
-Please stop any storage application. cations before continuin g, or exit this Exit now - : I/O mode.
+hp L&TT - St artup × hp StorageWorks library and tape tools - Version 3.4 CAUTION: Running this application while other software is accessing the storage devices can cause unpredictable results and adversely affect the operation of the storage software.
+Please stop any storage applications before continuing, or exit this application. e I/O mode.
 Use the default, unless you e problems.
-See the "Help" button for mation.
-I/O Mode - NT Miniport I/O Mode - ASPI Help Installation Check Select this feature if you would like help preparing for or verifying your product installation. 🗖 Skipt his dialog in the future Continue
+See the "Help" button for I/O Mode - NT Miniport I/O Mode - ASPI Exit now Help Skip this dialog in the future Continue